 The 6-week dairy-free and gluten-free experiment

-You may be wanting to do an experiment with your diet to try to solve some of your vaginal and other symptoms.
-This is a worthy experiment and is encouraged – you might be eating something that is not agreeing with you, but the symptoms may not be what you expect.
+You may want to experiment with your diet to try to solve some of your vaginal and other symptoms.
+This is a worthy experiment and is encouraged – you might be eating something that does not agree with you, but the symptoms may not be what you expect.

 For example, gluten or dairy could make you feel tired and anxious, rather than give you a stomachache.